ibehuchenna/Innovation-and-Complexity/README.md

 # Cancer Burden Analysis in Germany (2008-2019): Insights into Disability-Adjusted Life Years (DALYs)

-## Audience: Oncologists, public health researchers, policymakers, and cancer advocacy
+## Audience: Policymakers and cancer advocacy organizations
 organizations.

 ## Challenge: Cancer poses a significant health burden globally, with its impact measured